Meorge/JoyConUnityInputSystem/README.md

 ## Supported features

+### Device data analysis

+General data about the connected Switch controllers can be found in the menu `Windows/Switch Controller Debugger/Joycon Device Data`.
+This however doesn't include the input data, which can be found instead `Windows/Analysis/Input Debugger` (as well as the input data of every other controller).

 ### Input

 - A, B, X, Y on Joy-Con (R) and Pro Controller as `buttonEast`, `buttonSouth`, `buttonNorth`, and `buttonEast` respectively